changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

-**xvalue, expiring value** is the concept proposed by C++11 to introduce rvalue references (so in traditional C++, pure rvalue and rvalue are the same concept), that is, A value that is destroyed but can be moved.
+**xvalue, expiring value** is the concept proposed by C++11 to introduce rvalue references (so in traditional C++, pure rvalue and rvalue are the same concept), a value that is destroyed but can be moved.

 It would be a little hard to understand the xvalue, let's look at the code like this: